Venafi/VenafiPS/docs/functions/Find-VdcCertificate.md

 ### -VenafiSession
 Authentication for the function.
 The value defaults to the script session object $VenafiSession created by New-VenafiSession.
-A TLSPDC token can also be provided.
-If providing a TLSPDC token, an environment variable named VDC_SERVER must also be set.

 ```yaml
 Type: PSObject